Donderstal/laravel-website/readme.md

 Showcase repo for my work with Laravel, Sass and Foundation

 ### Installation
 You will need PHP Composer to run this project.
-You can find it here https://getcomposer.org/download/ if you do not already have it installed.
-You will also need to install Laravel and Yarn if you don't have it already.
+You will also need to install Laravel and Yarn.

 The easiest way to get everything up and running is by using something like Xampp.
 Clone the repo into your xampp/htdocs folder.
 Open up the httpd.conf file.
 Search for 'documentroot' and point it to the Public folder of this repo.